Published on: August 9, 2020 | Reading Time: 3 min

 Commitment to Free Software

-Debian is one of those few distributions that publicly proclaim their commitment to free software.
-They care about user freedom and privacy, unlike most distributions that would rather just benefit from and talk about the pragmatic advantages of open source.
+Debian is one of those distributions that publicly proclaim their commitment to free software.
+They care about user freedom and privacy, unlike many distributions who would rather just benefit from and talk about the pragmatic advantages of open source.
 Debian even divides it's packages into three separate repositories: free, non-free and contrib.
 Free contains only free software, non-free contains proprietary software and contrib has software that requires some non-free software to obtain complete functionality.
 Debian isn't a FSF approved distribution because it provides a way for users to install non-free software.
-Debian wants to provide users a chance to have as much a free computing experience as possible, this is why the none-free archive is maintained.
+Debian wants to provide users a chance to have as much a free (as in freedom) computing experience as possible, this is why the none-free archive is maintained.
 Debian makes it clear that the non-free and contrib archives are not part of the actual distribution.

 Software that doesn't just work but works well together